SKD: Keypoint Detection for Point Clouds using Saliency Estimation: Results

 Our approach is general and can be applied to any point cloud descriptor network.
-For simplicity we chose to use the descriptor of~\cite{3dfeatnet} due to its open source availability, ease of use and being the state-of-the-art in point cloud point descriptors.
-We select the best performing layer from the descriptor to generate the gradients on which we compute the saliency values, as evidenced in~\figref{fig:layer_choice}.
-We have compared against the learned keypoint detector methods of 3DFeatNet~\cite{li2019usip} and USIP~\cite{3dfeatnet}, as well as hand-engineered keypoint extraction methods such as SIFT-3D~\cite{sift}, ISS~\cite{iss} and Harris-3D~\cite{harris_corner}, and a 3D interpretation of the ELF~\cite{elf_ICCV19} detector.
-All the learning methods are trained on the Oxford RobotCar dataset and tested on both RobotCar and KITTI data.
+For simplicity we chose to use the descriptor~\cite{3dfeatnet} as it is open source and easy to use, as well as being state-of-the-art point cloud descriptor.
+We select the best performing layer from the descriptor to generate the gradients on which we compute the saliency values, as illustrated in~\figref{fig:layer_choice}.
+We compared against the learned keypoint detector methods of 3DFeatNet~\cite{3dfeatnet}, DH3D~\cite{dh3d}, USIP~\cite{li2019usip}, and a 3D interpretation of the ELF~\cite{elf_ICCV19} detector.
+All the learning methods were trained on the Oxford RobotCar dataset and tested on both RobotCar and KITTI data.
 We have used the models provided online, and trained our own network.
-For USIP, we took the models provided by the authors trained on the Oxford RobotCar dataset.
-As ELF does not need training, we took the best performing layer, in accordance to~\figref{fig:layer_choice}.
-We adapt the approach to work on point cloud data by performing Non-Maximum Suppression in 3D space and choosing keypoints based on the Kapur Threshold~\cite{Kapur1985}.
+For USIP, we took the models provided by the authors which they trained on the Oxford RobotCar dataset.
+As ELF does not need training, we took the best performing layer, according to~\figref{fig:layer_choice}.
+We adapted their approach to work on point clouds by performing Non-Maximum Suppression in 3D and choosing keypoints based on the Kapur Threshold~\cite{Kapur1985}.